 However, it is also worthwhile engaging in continuous risk management for existing customers by regularly reviewing credit scores and other external trading information.
 This gives you insight into your customers' potential risk exposure and keeps you constantly up to date with their risk profile - based on current figures and formulas.

-For bad payers, it may be advisable to set stricter payment terms.
+set stricter payment terms.
 For example, asking for a prepayment or payment in advance and emphasizing the payment term in every communication.

-An automated credit application

-for your customers, and decisioning and management tools for your business, can take your risk management to the next level.
+An automated credit application for your customers, and decisioning and management tools for your business, can take your risk management to the next level.

-Why optimize your invoice-to-cash processes?
+Why optimize your order-to-cash processes?